Update: iOS 8.1.3 is available to download. Here's an explainer of all iOS 8 features.

-One touchscreen swipe closer to Apple's iOS 8.2, this week's incremental iOS 8.1.2 update is available to download today with new features that fix iOS 8 and round out that flat iOS 7 design, even if you haven't upgraded to iPhone 6 and iPhone 6 Plus yet.
+We're one touchscreen swipe closer to Apple's iOS 8.2 update.
+This week's incremental iOS 8.1.3 patch is available to download with new features that fix iOS 8 and round out that flat iOS 7 design, even if you haven't upgraded to iPhone 6 and iPhone 6 Plus yet.

 As we mentioned in our full iOS 8 review, instead of a dramatic redesign, this year's mobile operating system update ties everything together with the overarching theme of "convergence."